mihirvala-crestdata/secops-wrapper/README.md

 ## Parser Management

+Chronicle parsers are used to process and normalize raw log data into Chronicle's Unified Data Model (UDM) format.
+Parsers transform various log formats (JSON, XML, CEF, etc.) into a standardized structure that enables consistent querying and analysis across different data sources.

-The SDK provides comprehensive support for managing Chronicle Parsers:
+The SDK provides comprehensive support for managing Chronicle parsers:

 ### Creating Parsers